 A. Our applications will go live in February.
 We will share the date ASAP.
-Artists are selected on a first come, first served basis based upon location and number of performance preferences.
+Artists are selected via lotteries based on artist location, representation, and if performances will be in person or digital.
 You will be notified of your acceptance into the festival within 90 days of the application closing date.

 Q. What info do I need to apply for the Elgin Fringe Festival?

-A. Contact info, short description of your work (can be a working description), estimated length of your show, and number of performances requested (1-4).
+A. Contact info, a short description of your work (can be a working description), estimated length of your show, and the number of performances requested (1-4).

 Q. How much does it all cost?

-Elgin Fringe Festival PERFORMING ARTISTS are accepted on a first come, first served basis.
-If you have any troubles submitting your application, please contact EFF Executive Director Erin Rehberg at .
+Elgin Fringe Festival PERFORMING ARTISTS are accepted via lottery.
+If you have trouble submitting your application, please contact EFF Artistic Director, Nick Mataragas at firstname.lastname@example.org

-Performing artists are able to select one, two, three, or four performances.
+Performing artists are able to select one, two, three, or four in-person performances, or a digital performance.
 While you will not be able to choose your day and time.
 However, you can choose the number of performances to offer greater scheduling flexibility and money-making opportunities for artists and a wider variety of performances for audiences!
 There is NO application fee!

 Q. How does load in and load out work during the festival?